 Can I work and still receive the Age Pension?

 If you’re keen to keep working once you reach retirement age, there are allowances due to what’s known as the Work Bonus.
-The Work Bonus is a government incentive that allows you to earn up to $300 of employment income a fortnight (or a maximum of $7,800 per year) that is not included in the Age Pension income test.
-That’s on top of the money you can earn each fortnight ($172 if you’re single, or $304 if you’re in a couple) before the income test reduces your payments.
+The Work Bonus is a government incentive that allows you to earn up to $300 of employment income a fortnight (or a maximum of $7,800 per year) that is not included in the Age Pension income test.1 That’s on top of the money you can earn each fortnight ($174 if you’re single, or $308 if you’re in a couple) before the income test reduces your payments.

 The Work Bonus can allow you to work part-time without your pension being affected.
 Plus, if you use the extra income to top-up your pension, you might not have to dip into your super until later on.
-From 1 July 2019 the Work Bonus will also apply to the self-employed earning through ‘active participation’
+The Work Bonus will also apply to the self-employed earning through ‘active participation’.

 Drawing payments from both super and the Age Pension